 Jane Cleveland started by reminding everyone how livestock waste, an equestrian education program for local schools, and the State of the Industry report are ongoing topics that the EPC wants to continue to focus on.
 Cleveland then gave the floor to Ryan Harding, who detailed the proposed mid-block crossings in the Equestrian Preserve Area.
-Cleveland then motioned for consensus on the crossing plan to be pushed forward to the Council phase, and it passed unanimously.
+Cleveland requested a motion for consensus on the crossing plan to be forwarded to Council, and it passed unanimously.